 How popular is the baby name Emanuel in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Emanuel and check out all the blog posts that mention the name Emanuel.
+Plus, check out all the blog posts that mention the name Emanuel.

 German composer Johann Sebastian Bach (1685-1750) had a total of 20 children.